-In this weeks episode, my friend Amy Nielsen is back on the show.
+In this week’s episode, my friend Amy Nielsen is back on the show.
 Amy is an autism Mom and was on a few months back.
 We were talking about her journey as an autism parent.
-We discussed how COVID had impacted their lives.
-We also talked about what her and her husband were going to do for the upcoming school year.
+We discussed how COVID was impacting their lives at the time.
+We also talked about what she and her husband were going to do for the upcoming school year.

 Since that episode, her youngest tested positive for COVID.
 Her husband tested positive for COVID as well.
 She’s back to share their story, raise awareness, and talk about her family’s experience with COVID.
 Can you imagine trying to isolate a very young autistic child?

 We also talk about some other issues impacting the autism community.
 This is a very important episode and I ask that you please listen and share.

 Amy is a former educator with seventeen years of experience.
 Her educational background includes teaching second grade, elementary media specialist, middle school television production teacher, and middle school media specialist.